Common Problems Mercedes-Benz 2006-2013 W221

 Conclusion

 The most common problems with Mercedes-Benz S-Class W221 (S350, S400, S550) are the transmission valve body, air suspension compressor, suspension airbag, and amplifier.
 These repairs are generally expensive, ranging between $700 and $1500.
 If you have DIY skills in fixing these problems, the repair will cost you around $150 – $300.
-A well-maintained Mercedes-Benz W221 S-Class, especially the S550 4Matic, can be a pleasure to drive and, overall, is a very reliable vehicle.
+A well-maintained Mercedes-Benz W221 S-Class, especially the S550 4Matic, can be a pleasure to drive and is, overall, a very reliable vehicle.

 The most reliable W221 is the 2008-2011 S550, equipped with the naturally aspired M273 engine and 7-speed automatic transmission.
 The 2010-2011 S550 is a great choice for an upgraded look.
 The 2012 S550 has a new twin-turbo engine.
 Even though this engine has a few issues, it is not expected to last as long as the M273 engine.